 Finding their voice: Time and the conditions that elevate participation of lower-power members in teams [Dissertation, data analysis and writing]

 This dissertation paper develops theory about how gaining voice and “speaking up” by low-power members is not sufficient to create changes that benefit them and their low-power colleagues; that, in fact, speaking up when the team is not ready to listen results in greater dissatisfaction and exit by low-power members.
-I suggest how changes to the team structure that favor lower-power members can help create spaces for members to behave in ways that diverge from the preexisting power structure.
+I suggest that changes to the team structure that favor lower-power members can help create spaces for members to behave in ways that diverge from the preexisting power structure.

-Temporal mapping of conflict, participation, and changes in teams [Dissertation, data analysis]
+Mapping temporal associations among conflict, participation, and changes in teams [Dissertation, data analysis]

 In this paper with Jeff Polzer, Lisa Kwan, Wannawiruch Wiruchnipawan, and Marina Miloslavsky, we extend research on “thin slices” by testing and determining that perceivers are able to accurately judge the effectiveness of small, task-performing groups based on short observations of group interaction.
 We discuss implications for social perception and group functioning.